A-Trak: Goldie Awards

 A-Trak helped to found a new DJ award in 2017 called the Goldie Awards.
 His hope is to create a new forum for DJ battles and contemporary scratch DJing.
 The annual awards competition takes place in New York every year and A-Trak is an integral part of the affair.

 Sound and equipment

 Over the years, A-Trak has endorsed several brands including Serato Scratch Live and Rane DJ equipment.
 He was the first artist to ever endorse Serato and influenced many other DJs to use the software.

 He is known for merging the sounds of rap and electronic music through his remix work, his 2007 CD Dirty South Dance, his production for Kid Sister and Lupe Fiasco, and his remixes for electronic artists including MSTRKRFT and Boys Noize.
 However, some of his production displays a separation of his electronic and hip hop identities, with releases such as "Piss Test" featuring Juicy J and collaborations with Tommy Trash on "Tuna Melt".
 Another hip hop production, "Ray Ban Vision", was used in the 2012 movie Project X.

 Personal life

-After residing in Brooklyn for many years, Macklovitch moved to Los Angeles in late 2014.
+After residing in Brooklyn for many years, Macklovitch moved to Los Angeles in late 2014, and relocated back to New York City after the pandemic.